tum-hef/sensorHUB_PRO/README.md

         )
 ```

-If everything works perfectly fine and receive a 200 status code, we return  a json with `success:
+If everything works perfectly fine and receive a 200 status code, we return  a json with `success:True`.
+If we receive a status code of 409, means that with the credentials given, a user exists.